-The Corporation has a contract with Imagine Monroe, which states that the Corporation will reimburse Imagine Monroe for the cost of certain professional services up to \$40,000 annually.
-The current contract runs through February 1, 2018.
-For the years ended December 31, 2017 and 2016, the Corporation paid approximately \$40,000 and \$49,500, respectively, to Imagine Monroe.
+The Corporation has a contract with Imagine Monroe, which states the Corporation will reimburse Imagine Monroe for the cost of certain professional services up to \$100,000.
+This contract was effective February 1, 2018 and runs through March 31, 2019.
+The Corporation had a previous contract with Imagine Monroe, which stated the Corporation will reimburse Imagine Monroe for the cost of certain professional services up to \$40,000 annually.
+This contract ran through February 1, 2018.
+For the years ended December 31, 2018 and 2017, the Corporation paid approximately \$69,400 and \$40,000, respectively, to Imagine Monroe.
+Of the amount paid in 2018, approximately \$11,900 is considered payable as of year-end.
 Of the amount paid in 2017, approximately \$4,400 is considered payable as of year-end.
-Of the amount paid in 2016, approximately \$9,500 related to the final quarter of 2015 and \$5,200 is considered payable as of year-end.

 The Corporation is related to the County through the appointment of board members to the Corporation.
 The Monroe County Department of Planning and Development has executed contracts with the Corporation to provide administrative services.
-The 2017 and 2016 contracts required a payment of \$90,000 for general administrative and overhead fees to the County.
-In 2017 and 2016, the Corporation paid \$90,000 annually, to the County based on an annual administrative agreement between the entities.
+The 2018 and 2017 contracts required a payment of \$90,000 for general administrative and overhead fees to the County.
+In 2018 and 2017, the Corporation paid the County \$90,000 annually, based on an annual administrative agreement between the entities.